Where did the myth of Santa Claus come from?

 The controversial Zwarte Piet (Black Peter) has long been a tradition in the Netherlands for being Sinterklaas’s helper in delivering gifts.
-His story has taken many changes over the years; starting out as Ravens during the WildHunt of Odin, warning him of the good or bad children in the house; later in Germanic-Europe as an enslaved devil, forced to help deliver presents; in an 1850 Children’s book, he was introduced for the first time as an African slave; finally, in the 20th century he was re imagined again into a Spanish chimney sweep.
+His story has taken many changes over the years; starting out as Ravens during the WildHunt of Odin, warning him of the good or bad children in the house; later in Germanic-Europe as an enslaved devil, forced to help deliver presents; in an 1850 Children’s book, he was introduced for the first time as an African slave; finally, in the 20th century he was re-imagined again into a Spanish chimney sweep.
 Due to growing international social standards, there have been numerous protests regarding servants in Black-face, and this year will be the first time Black-Peter will be banned in the Amsterdam parade.
-He is being replaced by Sooted-Peter, an obviously dirty White man in costume, more inline with the Chimeny-sweep version of the tale.
+He is being replaced by Sooted-Peter, an obviously dirty White man in costume, more in line with the Chimney-sweep version of the tale.

-Also see; Winter travel tips
+Related Article: Winter travel tips